zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

    8. Application status changes from ```Accepted``` to ```In-Progress``` and ```Succeeded```

-   9. Open the logs and should see the results as shown below
+   9. Open the logs and you should see the results as  below

     ![Query MetaStore Logs ](../images/Query-metastore-run-application.png " ")

 ## **STEP 6**: Connect to the table from Oracle Analytics Cloud (OAC)

-1. From the Console navigate to the Analytics Cloud
+1. From the Console navigate to  ```Analytics Cloud```

    ![OAC Navigation ](../images/OAC-Navigation.png " ")

-2. In the ```dataflow-demo``` compartment you should see the following Instances created that are created for the lab
+2. In the ```dataflow-demo``` compartment you should see the following instances created that are created for the workshop

    ![OAC Instances ](../images/OAC-Instances.png " ")